benjamin-dcs/home-assistant/README.md

 </p>

 <p align="center">
-<b>In this repository I provide Automations, Scripts and other files for Home Assistant.</b>
+<b>In this repository I provide Automations, Integrations, Scripts and other files for Home Assistant.</b>
 </p>

 ### Notes